-13. What is the institution's responsibility with regard to sponsored foreign nationals (including students and scholars in F-1 or J-1 status)?
+14.What is the institution's responsibility with regard to sponsored foreign nationals (including students and scholars in F-1 or J-1 status)?

-ICE officers may conduct unannounced site visits to confirm that sponsored foreign nationals are employed as described in the institution's approved immigration application.
+ICE officers may conduct unannounced site visits to confirm that sponsored foreign nationals are employed or studying as described in the institution's approved immigration application.
 Such site visits do not require a warrant or subpoena.
 Federal immigration officers generally have no greater access to personnel records than any member of the public unless they have a valid subpoena or I-9 Notice of Inspection.

 An important exception is immigration records (not the full personnel file) for foreign nationals sponsored by the institution.
 F-1 and J-1 sponsoring institutions must maintain certain information mandated by law for F-1 and J-1 students and scholars and present this information to immigration officers upon request.
 These immigration records are already maintained in the Student Exchange and Visitor Information System (SEVIS) and therefore accessible to SEVP.
 This is an exception to FERPA only for students in F-1 and J-1 status and only for the specific information required by law.
+See Question 9 above for more information on international student records.